hesido/cryptonote-proxy/readme.md

 For BTC donations: `3LhbnGPZ3YUTjWicDi1M3YwRTpGD8f3wWr`

 ## Version History
+### Changes in 4.4.3
+* Added RandomX and Argon2 algo mappings
+* Fixed connection errors when no coin was selected and no default coin was set on initial miner connection
+* Fixed hashrate and expected income stats when no hashrate was submitted
+* Fixed config read error when no name was set for the merged coin
+* Removed FirstCryptoBank ticker api
 ### Changes in 4.4.2
 * Added FirstCryptoBank ticker api
 ### Changes in 4.4.1
-* Added stex ticker api
+* Added STEX ticker api
 * Added notification for config errors during runtime
 * Added per-user setting support - This will allow you to set auto-switch on for certain users upon a reboot and auto-run.
 ### Changes in 4.4.0